carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ------------------------

 Once checked out from the Subversion repository, the LLVM suite source code must be configured before being built.
-For instructions using autotools please see `Building LLVM With Autotools <BuildingLLVMWithAutotools.html>`_.
-The recommended process uses CMake.
+This process uses CMake.
 Unlinke the normal ``configure`` script, CMake generates the build files in whatever format you request as well as various ``*.inc`` files, and ``llvm/include/Config/config.h``.